ameen-mcmxc/lw4o6-automation/README.md

 ``

-Note: the IPv4 Server and lwB4 machines MUST be on, so that ARP from lwAFTR towards IPv4 Server and lwB4 works.
+Note: the IPv4 Server and lwB4 machines MUST be ON, so that ARP from lwAFTR towards IPv4 Server and lwB4 works.